aetperf/aetperf.github.io/_posts/2023-08-30-Vector-similarity-search-with-pgvector.md

 The default similarity metric is cosine.
 We retrive the 3 most similar entries for each query.

-- Creating the QA Model:
+- Creating the QA model:

 The `RetrievalQA` class is instantiated using the OpenAI's *gpt-3.5-turbo* chat model, the previously created `retriever`, and `return_source_documents` set to `True`.
 This configuration enables the bot to return the source documents that contributed to its answer: